jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 A crisis should teach us to evolve.
 But, the many in recent memory, from the [loss of American manufacturing](https://en.wikipedia.org/wiki/Manufacturing_in_the_United_States), [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), [rising cost of formal education](https://en.wikipedia.org/wiki/College_tuition_in_the_United_States), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our society borrowed more money instead.
 We subsidized and bailed out the "too big to fail" manufacturers, insurance companies, colleges, and banks, who caused the problems.

 The truth is, these big institutions are holdovers from the Industrial Age.
 They can't survive by themselves in the Internet Age.
-But, rather than admit we needed to fundamentally rework our society, we used the money to sweep our problems under the rug.
-We paid for bailouts and bullshitization of work to prevent evolving a new way of life.
 The eight different bosses, the layers of middlemen, are all versions of Darth Blockbuster, people with a good reason antagonize our evolution for their self-interest.

+But, rather confront the power-brokers, and admit we needed to fundamentally rework our society, we used money to sweep our problems under the rug.
+We paid for bailouts and the bullshitization of work to prevent evolving a new way of life.

 But now we can't sweep anything, anywhere.
 This pandemic is something different.